 It’s entirely possible to lose workers if they feel their work is underappreciated.
 Be sure to continue to involve your team even when you’re tinkering with the product.

 They are likely still more experienced than you.
 Don’t let your hubris make you deaf and blind to their advice.

 New opportunities.
 Better hands-on control.
 Faster implementation.
 Better problem-solving.
 Coding is key for entrepreneurs of all types.

-So, it’s time to learn how to code.
-Find a basic coding course and get started.
+So, it is time to learn how to code.
+Find a basic coding course and get started for free.

-If you’re interested in more entrepreneurial opportunities, learn more about Erik here.
+If you’re interested in more entrepreneurial opportunities for coders, click here.